-This post is part of a series of Reading Lists for Beginner Quants.
-Other posts in the series concentrate on Derivative Pricing, C++ Programming and Numerical Methods:
+This post is part of a series of reading lists for beginner quantitative analysts.
+Other posts in the series concentrate on Derivatives Pricing, C++ Programming and Numerical Methods:

-Many quants will already be seasoned C++, R, MatLab or Java developers.
-What is the return on investment for this group by learning Python?
+Many quants will already be seasoned in C++, R, MatLab or Java.
+What is the return on investment gained by studying Python?
 The list of benefits below sums up what the language has to offer:

-- Python code is usually around a quarter of the length of code generated by C++ or Java - less typing, less debugging and less maintenance.
+- Less Lines of Code - Python code is usually around a quarter of the length of code generated by C++ or Java.
+This means less typing, less debugging and less maintenance.

-- Python does not need to be compiled or linked, which allows for a more iterative programming style and a quicker development cycle.
+- Interpreted - Python does not need to be compiled or linked, which allows for an interactive, iterative programming style that can suit both researchers and developers alike.

-- Python can talk with many other languages easily.
-It has support for invoking C and C++ code and can itself be called from libraries written in these languages.
+- Interoperability - Python can talk with many other languages easily.
+It has support for invoking C, C++, Fortran, Java and R code and can itself be called from libraries written in these languages.

-Python presents a comprehensive list of benefits, but where does one begin learning the language?
-Fortunately, there are plenty of high quality textbooks and guides available to help a beginner learn Python.
+Python presents a comprehensive list of benefits, but how does one begin learning the language?
+Fortunately there are plenty of high quality textbooks and guides available to help a beginner learn Python.